La Paz (Bolivia) in 3 Days

 La Paz Day 1

 I didn’t sleep well and wake up with a pounding headache.
-When we arrived in La Paz, some of my toiletries had leaked, the rest inflated to almost bursting point.
+When we arrived in La Paz, some of my toiletries had leaked and the rest inflated to almost bursting point.
 That’s pretty much how my head feels.

 We head for the breakfast buffet.
 It is large and beautifully laid out.
 You do need to time it right, however, and avoid the Chinese tour groups, who come armed with flasks and Tupperware and pick the entire area bare.
-They do restock immediately after the tour group departs.
+The staff do restock immediately after the tour group departs.

 Basilica de San Francisco